Der Scutt

-Der Scutt (October 17, 1934 – March 14, 2010) was an American architect and designer of a number of major and notable buildings throughout New York City and the United States.
+Der Scutt (October 17, 1934 – March 14, 2010) was an American architect and designer of several major buildings throughout New York City and the United States.

 Scutt worked on Trump Tower next to the Tiffany & Co. flagship store on Fifth Avenue, New York City, developed by Donald Trump.
 His other major buildings include One Astor Plaza, 520 Madison Avenue, the Continental Insurance Corporation headquarters in New York City, and the Northwestern Mutual Life Insurance Company Headquarters in Milwaukee.
 He was the design consultant for the Grand Hyatt New York.

 Biography

 Scutt was born Donald Clark Scutt in Wyomissing, Pennsylvania, in 1934, near Reading.
 He attended the Wyomissing Polytechnic Institute and Penn State University.
 After working with Philip Johnson for a year, he transferred and received his master's degree in architecture from Yale University.

 In 1961 he joined Edward Durell Stone.
 From 1962 to 1965, Scutt worked for Paul Rudolph and managed Rudolph's New York office.
 From 1965 to 1975, Scutt was an associate with Kahn and Jacobs, where he designed One Astor Plaza.
 He joined Poor Swanke Hayden & Connell Architects in 1975 and was a partner in charge of design there from 1976 to 1981.
 Der Scutt began his own private practice in 1981.

 Scutt established his own firm, Der Scutt Architect, in 1981 and was awarded an impressive group of commissions, including the 55-story 100 United Nations Plaza Tower luxury condominium, the 57-story Corinthian luxury condominium in New York City, HSBC Bank USA headquarters in New York City, and the Roure Bertrand Dupont United States headquarters in New Jersey.
 Scutt's major high rise office building renovations include those at 505 Park Avenue, 625 Madison Avenue, 575 Lexington Avenue, 1633 Broadway, 57 West 57th Street, 823 United Nations Plaza, 555 Fifth Avenue, the world corporate headquarters of International Flavors and Fragrances, and 1615 L Street in Washington, D.C.

 Scutt participated actively as an author, lecturer, teacher, and officer in a variety of professional organizations.
 He was vice-chairman of the New York Building Congress for five years.
 He was the 1976 recipient of the Illuminating Engineering Society's Distinguished Service Award and was the first architect to receive that award.
 In 1979 he was elected to the prestigious and coveted Fellow Grade of the Illuminating Engineering Society of North America (I.E.S.N.A.)
 Scutt was a fellow of the American Institute of Architects.